Diet & Weight Loss

 Studies on the Nordic Diet show that it helps reduce total and LDL cholesterol levels, while also aiding in weight loss.
 The Nordic Diet is based on nutritious foods that are common in Nordic countries, so you’ll see recommendations for lots of root vegetables, cabbages, fish like mackerel and trout, grains like oats and barley, and wild mushrooms and berries.

 Bottom line: This is basically the Mediterranean diet except you replace olive oil with rapeseed (canola).
 You can’t go wrong.
+These are the 50 best foods for your heart.

 Worst: Keto Diet